Tennis Court Lighting

 How tall will the poles be?

-We offer a range of Cree premium square light poles in 6.1m and 7.6m heights, ideal for residential and club tennis lighting respectively.
+We offer a range of quality light poles in varying heights, shapes and colour finishes, ideal for residential and club tennis lighting respectively.
 We also have a wide selection of adaptors and arms to suit your needs.

 We can also supply poles up to 15m in height, and other high-mast poles for large area lighting applications.
 Contact us for more information.